 Dishes of fish, meat or poultry were also consumed.
 The lentils, vegetables & other dishes would always be seasoned with spices.
 This not only added to the taste of the food but at the same time also had medicinal values.
 These facts were recorded in religious texts up to three thousand years ago.

 Early Indians ate food that was easily available from nature.
 Fruits, wild berries, meat, fish, etc. were the main food items of the nomadic dwellers.
 With the advent of civilization, people settled and started to do farming.
 This led to the discovery of food crops, pulses, etc. Food in ancient India was cultivated in the fertile river valleys.
 Rice was their staple food that was eaten with cooked lentils, vegetables and meat.

-Wheat was used to make flat breads known as "Chapatti".
+Wheat was used to making flatbread known as “Chapatti”.
 The food habits of nearby countries also affected the food in ancient India.
 Cooking of chicken came to India from Thailand and mutton came from West Asia.
 The food pattern did not change with the arrival of the Aryans.
 With complex religious rituals taking the center stage, animal sacrifices peaked and more and more people turned vegetarians.

 Thus, in the ancient times, it was vegetarianism which manifested itself.
 The fact that animal sacrifice early was a common religious practice can be seen as a paradox to vegetarianism.
 But it should probably be seen as part of a counter movement to the decadent pagan cultures of old.
 Ancient Indian food habits were very much a result of religious restrictions.

-For food preparation various types of vegetable oils were used.
-Clay ovens, cauldrons and open fire were all used in ancient India.
+For food preparation, various types of vegetable oils were used.
+Clay ovens, cauldrons, and open fire were all used in ancient India.
 The preparation methods vary with the cuisine.
-In the north the clay tandoori oven stick out.
-For preserving fermentation, drying and pickling was used a lot by adding salt and not smoking.
+In the north, the clay tandoori oven stick out.
+For preserving fermentation, drying and pickling were used a lot by adding salt and not smoking.